vizaiapp/VizAISDKRepo/README.md

 To end the recording, add `VizAIApp.shared().stop_recording()`.
 Make sure to add the call to stop recording, otherwise certain aggregate statistics will be unavailable!

+## Example Project

+In this repo, we have an example project called SignUpExample.
+There, we have a simple sign-up process (it doesn't actually upload any info) to show how the service might be used.
+However, the sign-up process isn't very user-friendly!
+If you run the code, you'll see what we mean.
+And if you run it with the SDK, you can see the results of your session in the Dash!

 [build]: https://github.com/vizaiapp/VizAISDKRepo/blob/master/READMEResources/ic_build.png
 [account]: https://github.com/vizaiapp/VizAISDKRepo/blob/master/READMEResources/ic_account_box.png
 [assessment]: https://github.com/vizaiapp/VizAISDKRepo/blob/master/READMEResources/ic_assessment.png